x-technology/timemate/docs/sessions/event-01-18th-December-2021-TimeMate-materials.md

 This is a demo project to automate daily routines of consultancy agent (developer).

 - track time over different platform, which you're comfortable with.
-- synchronize tracked time entries with customer's software, e.g. Jira, YouTrack.
+- synchronize tracked time entries with a customer's software, e.g. Jira, YouTrack.
 - create regular (monthly, weekly) time reports in a PDF.
 - create regular invoices (monthly, weekly) in a PDF.
 - send reports/invoices over various of channels, e.g. slack, email.